IBM/SalesEnablement-SterlingDataExchange-V2-L3/docs/B2BiDemo03.md

 7. The "application file" is shown.
 This file contains the translated information from the iput EDI file, but in a format that is processable directly by a load program, for an Order Entry module of an ERP system.
 Click on **CLOSE** to exit.

 ![](_attachments/B2BiLab03-36-B2Bi-Show-Translated-File.png)

-??? question "BP quiz question"
-    There is a quiz question somewhere around here....

 This concludes Demo 3